**Summer Disbursement Date- June 9**

 The student work-study program is a financial aid program that provides San Juan College students an opportunity to earn money through employment at the college or a San Juan College approved community service work sites.
 For work-study employment students must have completed the FAFSA process for the academic year in which they are seeking work-study employment, be financial aid eligible, complete the SJC work-study application process, and be enrolled in, and maintain enrollment in, at least six credits for the semester in which work-study employment is being awarded.

-Additional Work Study timesheets, payroll and termination information can be found on bottom of the Student portal page at https://mysjc.sanjuancollege.edu/students
+Work Study timesheets, payroll and termination information can be found on bottom of the Student portal page at https://mysjc.sanjuancollege.edu/students or the links below.

 ***Students who have never had a loan before will need to attend a loan seminar***